Beauty salon and spa valuation

 The industry employment of 907,250 people is quite large.
 Day spas and beauty salons contribute over $18B in total annual revenues to the economy.
 Yet an average business is quite small – employing just 3 staff with $100,000 in annual sales.

-Typical spa valuation multiples
+Typical valuation multiples for a beauty salon

 If you need to estimate the market value of a spa, consult the recent spa selling price data.
 Valuation multiples derived from such business sales are the formulas that let you compare your spa to others – based on its revenues, profits, or asset base.
 Here are the valuation multiples commonly used to price a spa for sale: